 Further information about the Whistleblower Scheme and reporting under the same are available at clipper-bulk.com.

 REVIEW AND AMENDMENT

 The Senior Management Team will annually review and if relevant update this policy.

-Adopted by the Clipper Group Ltd. Board on 12 June 2023.
+Adopted by the Clipper Group Ltd. Board on 12 June 2023 and latest reviewed by the Senior Management Team on 13 June 2025.